-All requests for new light bulbs, minor repairs, and electrical or plumbing problems should be reported on a maintenance request form outside of the dorm supervisor's door, unless it requires immediate attention.
+All requests for new light bulbs, minor repairs, and electrical or plumbing problems should be reported on a maintenance request form outside of the Residential Supervisor's apartment door, unless it requires immediate attention.
 In case of an emergency, please contact staff immediately.
 Although there are custodial personnel for the general cleaning of the residence halls, students are responsible for cleaning and for dumping any trash in the proper dumpster located near each residence hall.